jose-techcode/BOT_Luamod/README.md

 # 1. BOT Luamod

 The "BOT Luamod" is a Discord bot whose main function is to moderate a server, provide a logging system for monitoring, and offer features for members and developers, including AI commands (chatbot).
-By cloning the repository, you can enter "developer mode," control the AI, and access a local REST API, provided you configure these elements correctly.
+By cloning the repository, you can enter "developer mode," control the AI, and access a funcional REST GET API and a local REST API, provided you configure these elements correctly.

 # 2. Features